kyma-project/cloud-manager/docs/user/tutorials/01-30-azure-vpc-peering.md

 ## Steps <!-- {docsify-ignore} -->

-1. Login to Azure and set the active subscription
+1. Log in to Azure and set the active subscription
    ```shell
    export SUBSCRIPTION=<Name or ID of subscription>
    az login